Andy-Cuong/Water-Me/README.md

 Water Me! app
 =======================================

-This repository contains the code for the Water Me! app project.
+Solution code by learner for the [Water Me!](https://github.com/google-developer-training/basic-android-kotlin-compose-training-waterme) app project.

 This project is an opportunity for you to demonstrate the concepts you learned in Unit 7 of Android Basics with Compose.